hadamlenz/responsive-wrapper/readme.md

 </div>
 ```

-all the functions are available with responsiveWrapper class

 ## functions

+The functions are available with `responsiveWrapper` class if you added the scripts and styles to the page.

 ```
-wrap()
+/**
+ * create a new ResponsiveWrapperSingle object and return it
+ * @param {HTMLElement or String} wrapper.  if its an HTMLElement it is expected that the element is on the page, if it's a string, the element will be created
+ * @param {Array of HTMLElement} elements that will be wrapped
+ * @param {Object} options see options for the class in class-responsive-wrapper-single.js
+ * @returns ResponsiveWrapperSingle
+ */
+responsiveWrapper.wrap(wrapper, objects, options = [])
 ```

 ```
-wraps()
+/**
+ * create a new ResponsiveWrapperFactory object and return it.
+This allows you to double wrap things like you have to do with bootstrap
+ * @param {Array of HTMLElement} wrappers
+ * @param {Array of HTMLElement} objects
+ * @param {Object} options
+ * @returns ResponsiveWrapperFactory
+ */
+responsiveWrapper.wraps(wrappers, elements, options=[])
 ```

+## Building Styles
-you can build it with whatever you like using $grid-breakpoints building into your project
+you can build he styles with whatever breakpoints you like using the $grid-breakpoints css var like bootstrap 5 does

 ```
 $grid-breakpoints: (